 How to resolve common problems with Windows Remote Desktop

-If you are having problems using Remote Desktop (RDP) with your Windows server, there are a couple of things that could be at fault.
-This troubleshooting guide aims to help in ruling out some of the most common causes for poor functionality.
+If you have problems using Remote Desktop (RDP) with your Windows server, there are a couple of things you can fix.
+This troubleshooting guide aims to help rule out some of the most common causes for poor functionality.

-Even while you might have trouble connecting using Remote Desktop, you should always be able to log in to the web console at your UpCloud control panel, or by VNC connection, which settings can also be found at your server details.
+Even while you might have trouble connecting using Windows Remote Desktop, you should always be able to log in to the web console at your UpCloud control panel, or by VNC connection, which settings are at your server details.

 Once you’ve connected to your server, through either of the methods mentioned above, you should be greeted by Windows lock screen.
 Sign into your server with an account that has administrator privileges to continue troubleshooting.

-If the connection shows something other than the lock screen, try if the server seems responsive, should it not react to commands you might have to restart your server.
+If the connection shows something other than the lock screen, try if the server seems responsive.
+If it does not react to commands you might have to restart your server.

-When you are logged in and the server seems to be working, but RDP still cannot connect, make sure a remote connection is allowed.
-The easiest way to get to the option is to open sysdm.cpl by searching for it on the start menu, and moving to the Remote tab.
+When you are logged in and the server seems to be working, but Remote Desktop still cannot connect, make sure a remote connection is allowed.
+The easiest way to get to the option is to open sysdm.cpl by searching for it on the start menu.
+Then move to the Remote tab.

 The Remote Desktop needs to allow connections from other computers for the feature to work.
 If your server was set to allow remote control with Network Level Authentication, make sure your own computer supports this or select to allow any connection.
 You can find more information about Network Level Authentication at Microsoft’s TechNet.

-While still at the RDP settings, check the allowed users by clicking the Select Users or by pressing S. All users with administrator access are automatically permitted to connect, but all normal users must be added to this list.
+While still at the RDP settings, check the allowed users by clicking the Select Users or by pressing S. All users with administrator access are automatically permitted to connect.
+All normal users must be added to this list.
 If you were trying to connect with user credentials that do not have admin rights, add the username you wish to connect with to the list of allowed users.

 The Windows Firewall might be a little restrictive at times, for example, inbound ICMP protocol that ping connections use are disabled by default.
 Open the Windows Firewall with Advanced Security by searching for “firewall” in the start menu.
 Move to the Inbound Rules list and scroll down to Remote Desktop rules by pressing R.

 Windows Server 2008 should show two rules: Remote Desktop (TCP-In) and Remote Desktop - RemoteFX (TCP-In).
-Both of these would in most cases be enabled as long as the server is still using the standard 3389 TCP port for RDP connections.
+Both of these would in most cases be enabled as long as the server still uses the standard 3389 TCP port for RDP connections.

 With 2012 Windows Servers the rules are split between Domain and Private, or Public profiles as well as TCP and UDP protocols, which translates to 4 separate Remote Desktop - User Mode rules, all of which would usually be enabled.

 Optionally while at the firewall settings, you may wish to enable ICMP for ping.
-You can find the rules, called File and Printer Sharing (Echo Request - ICMPv4 - In) and v6 for both IP versions, by pressing F.
+Press F to find the rules, called File and Printer Sharing (Echo Request - ICMPv4 - In) and v6 for both IP versions.

-When you are certain that the Windows Firewall is allowing RDP connections, also check the server specific firewall settings at your UpCloud control panel.
+When you are certain that the Windows Firewall allows Remote Desktop connections, also check the server specific firewall settings at your UpCloud control panel.
 If you have set the default incoming rule to reject, remember to add a rule to permit traffic to the port Remoter Desktop server is listening to, 3389 by default.
-You can find out more about the UpCloud firewall at the tutorials.
+Find out more about the UpCloud firewall at the tutorials.

 Test the internet connection on your server to make sure all your network resources work as they should.
-Start by pinging out from your server.
-Open the Command Prompt by typing cmd in the start menu search and press enter then use the command below.
+Start to ping out from your server.
+Open the Command Prompt and type cmd in the start menu search.
+Press enter then use the command below.

 If you enabled the echo requests from Windows Firewall, you can also attempt to ping your server from your own computer.
-You can find the server’s public IP address on your UpCloud Control Panel under Network and Public Network.
+Find the server’s public IP address on your UpCloud Control Panel under Network and Public Network.